awmckinley/config/modules/msg.apple/README.md

 # iMessage

-> [!ABSTRACT] Blurb
-> A secure messaging service that you can use to send and receive text messages.
+A secure messaging service that you can use to send and receive text messages.